-Use a large pot.
-If you're growing blueberries, chances are you are in it for the long haul.
+If you've grown other fruit-bearing plants, you know that you're in it for the long haul.
 Your plants can happily produce fruit for years with very little care, but you'll want to start them off right.
 That means putting them in the largest pot that you can—at least 18 inches deep.
 Half-barrels and other deep, wide containers work well for the long-term.

-Water well and wisely.
-For blueberries to thrive in containers, they need water - lots of it.
-That said, they don't like to be sitting in water, so try to keep the soil consistently moist, not sogg,y.
-Even if it rains, don’t assume that you don’t have to water.
-The leaves of the blueberry plant can act like an umbrella shedding the water so that it misses the container completely.
-Always check the soil with your finger, to see if it’s wet below the surface.
+Blueberries need lots of water, but they also like sandy, well-draining soil.
+In other words, they don't like to be sitting in water, so try to keep the soil consistently moist, not soggy.
+When it rains, don’t assume that you don’t have to water.
+The leaves of the blueberry plant can act like an umbrella, shedding the water so that it misses the container completely.
+Always check the soil with your finger to see if it’s wet below the surface.
 If you have to leave your blueberry plant and can't water it, make sure to move it to the shade to conserve water.
-It's also helpful to add a layer of compost with a topdressing of pine bark can also help conserve water.
+It's also helpful to add a layer of compost with a topdressing of pine bark to help conserve water.

 When the growing season is over, protect your plants for the winter ahead.
-Blueberries are tough plants, if you live in a cold area, and are overwintering them in their containers, move them against a building or into a protected area to keep them out of the wind.
+Blueberries are tough plants, but if you live in a cold-winter climate, move your containers against a building or into a protected area to keep them out of the wind.
 You can also mulch your plants with straw or wrap them in burlap.
-In the winter, while plants are dormant, they don’t need much water, but don’t let them completely dry out.
+In the winter, while plants are dormant, they don’t need much water, but don’t let them dry out completely.